-MannKind: Will Afrezza's Holiday Lull Transform Into A New-Year Surge?
+MannKind: Will Afrezza's Holiday Lull Transform Into A New Year Surge?

 MannKind (NASDAQ:MNKD) investors are hoping that 2017 will bring with it a breath of fresh air for the diabetes drug Afrezza.
-In 2016 MannKind lost its marketing partner and attempted a re-launch of Afrezza itself.
+In 2016, MannKind lost its marketing partner and attempted a re-launch of Afrezza itself.
 The re-launch started in July, and after about 6 months of effort, sales are pretty much where they were when the re-launch started.
 MannKind was able to settle its dispute with Sanofi (NYSE:SNY) and in return received about 6 to 8 months worth of cash.
-This essentially means that MannKind has until mid 2017 to bring about a substantial shift in sales.
+This essentially means that MannKind has until mid-2017 to bring about a substantial shift in sales.

 This past week sales of Afreezza came in at just under 280 scripts.
 This number is substantially below the sales level that would be needed to generate excitement from the street.
 It is also substantially below the levels that would impress potential partners over seas.
 Lastly, the sales levels are substantially below the levels needed to attract quality investors that may be interested in putting a cash infusion into the company.
 The company is trying to change that narrative with an addition of more sales reps and potential advertising that are indicated to start with the new year.